Blog

 • A long-haul flight exceeding 3500 km entitles you to a maximum of €600.

-In addition to the above, in case of long delays, passengers have the right to Care and assistance.
-Basically, their food and drink expenses have to be covered by the air carrier.
+In addition to the above, in case of long delays, passengers have the right to care and assistance.
+Basically, your food and drink expenses have to be covered by the air carrier.
 And if their delay extends overnight, the airline has to pay for your accommodation.

-On the other hand, if your flight gets cancelled, the airline is required to either:
+On the other hand, in case of flight cancellation, the airline is required to either:

 • offer you an alternative flight to your destination, or